jalanb/cde/readme.md

     $ cd /usr/local/bin

+Or first argument is (stem of) a diretory you have been to.
+For example, given that we have kd'd to it already, you can get back to /usr/local/bin (from anywhere else) by

+    $ kd b

 Or first argument is a file (cd'ing to a file can be very handy in conjuction with copy-and-paste of filenames), for example

     $ kd /bin/ls